gaocapital/investment-dashboard/README.md

 **2. Create a Model Script**
 In /models, create your Python model (e.g. tactical_trading.py) which requires the following methods:
-A. `process_tactical_trading(raw_df)`: Processes the raw data from the BQL Excel file and outputs the processed data to be displayed.
+A. `process_tactical_trading(data_dict)`: Processes the raw data from the BQL Excel file (stored as a dictionary of sheets) and outputs the processed data to be displayed.
-B. `plot_tactical_trading(processed_df)`: Creates the plot(s) to visualise the processed data using Plotly and outputs the plots as a html object
+B. `plot_tactical_trading(processed_dict)`: Creates the plot(s) to visualise the processed data dictionary using Plotly and outputs the plots as a html object

 **3. Import model into main.py**
 In main.py, import your new model and add it to the `MODEL_RESGISTRY` dictionary: